luis-sousa-pinto/api-guidelines/Guidelines.md

 Web-based communication, especially when a mobile or other low-bandwidth client is involved, has moved quickly in the direction of JSON for a variety of reasons, including its tendency to be lighter weight and its ease of consumption with JavaScript-based clients.

-JSON property names SHOULD be camelCased.
+JSON property names SHOULD be snake_cased.

 Services SHOULD provide JSON as the default encoding.